sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 are Sensu client `subscriptions`.

 Each Sensu client has a defined set of subscriptions, a list of roles and/or responsibilities assigned to the system (e.g. a webserver, database, etc).
 These subscriptions determine which monitoring checks are executed by the client.
-Client subscriptions allow Sensu to request check  executions on a group of machines at a time, instead of a traditional 1:1  mapping of configured hosts to monitoring checks.
+Client subscriptions allow Sensu to request check  executions on a group of systems at a time, instead of a traditional 1:1  mapping of configured hosts to monitoring checks.
 Sensu checks target Sensu client subscriptions, using the [check definition attribute `subscribers`](checks#definition-attributes).

 ### Round-robin client subscriptions